cstim240/nba_injuryrating/README.md

 ## Setup and Usage
 - Big picture: Scrape data with SeleniumBase and BeautifulSoup4 -> Save to SQLite database -> Analyze with SQL / pandas -> Export query to CSV -> Get player data from Basketball Reference --> Import CSVs into Tableau
-- Current objective: Embed tableau onto github pages
+- Current objective: Embed tableau onto github pages with a simple html/css setup and write down some of the insights gained from the data we analyzed.

 ## Dataset and Data Collection Notes
 - Since injury data will keep growing and changing over time, we have decided to only acquire data from the indicated season (2024-25 via modifiable cutoff_date) using a one-time snapshot with injury_scraper VS. a live-automated data scraping program which is likely to get detected as a bot by the website.